Pamela Sharples, Baroness Sharples: Political and business career

-Sharples was created a life peer on 18 June 1973 following the assassination of her husband, becoming Baroness Sharples of Chawton in the County of Hampshire.
+Sharples was created a life peer on 18 June 1973 following the assassination of her husband, becoming Baroness Sharples of Chawton in Hampshire.
 She sat in the House of Lords as a member of the Conservative Party.

 In 1995 she became the sole owner of Nunswell Investments Limited, an offshore investment company in The Bahamas.
 In 2000 she became a director of Nunswell, which was registered in the United Kingdom the same year and, as of 2016, paid taxes to the British government.
 In April 2016 she was named in the Panama Papers, leaked documents related to offshore banking.
 Her law firm wrote that the House of Lords "has been notified of Baroness Sharples' oversight in registering her interest as a Director of Nunswell Investments Limited" and that she receives "no remuneration ... nor any income or capital from that company".
 As of December 2015, her son was a director and shareholder of the company, "not on a personal basis".

 Sharples retired from the House of Lords on 18 December 2017.
 She died on 19 May 2022 at the age of 99.